goodluckxu-go/goapi/README.md

 	h.Admin = "admin"
 }
 ~~~

-### Structure tag field annotation
+### 'goapi.Router' tag field annotation
+- path: Access Routing
+- method: Access method.
+Multiple contents separated by ','
+- summary: A short summary of the API.
+- desc: A description of the API.
+CommonMark syntax MAY be used for rich text representation.
+- tags: Multiple contents separated by ','
+### Annotation of parameter structure tag in the method
 - header
   - Can use commonly used types(ptr, slice), in slice type use ',' split
   - Value is an alias for a field, 'omitempty' is nullable
 - cookie
-  - Can use commonly used types(ptr, slice) or *http.Cookie, in slice type use ',' split
+  - Can use commonly used types(ptr, slice) or '*http.Cookie', in slice type use ',' split
   - Value is an alias for a field, 'omitempty' is nullable
 - query
   - Can use commonly used types(ptr, slice)